Lokesh-spec/us-campaign-finance-fec-2019-2020/README.md

 This project uses files from that source for the 2019–2020 election cycle.

+---

 ## Troubleshooting

-- Column mismatch errors?
-Verify the number of columns in your data files matches your config.
-- MySQL syntax errors?
+- Column mismatch: Check that config column count matches actual data for MySQL data upload.
-Confirm column names are properly quoted (backticks) and do not conflict with reserved keywords.
+- MySQL errors: Make sure column names are backtick-quoted and not using reserved keywords.
-- Connection issues?
-Ensure MySQL server is running, accessible, and credentials are correct.
+- GCS auth issues: Confirm that the service account JSON key is valid and bucket exists.
+- Wildcard issues: Ensure the path in fec_data_files is correct (e.g., *.txt instead of .csv).

+---

 ## Contributing & Support

-Feel free to submit issues or pull requests for improvements!
+- Open issues for bugs or improvement ideas
+- Pull requests are welcome!